 Criteria and Instructions for Nomination

-You are invited to recommend one person who served as a mentor by writing a statement of nomination explaining your relationship with your nominee and why she/he has distinguished herself/himself as a mentor for you.
-The pool of individuals eligible for nomination is open and may include faculty or staff.
-All faculty members involved in mentoring HST students are eligible for the award; a faculty member is not required to have a formal appointment in HST to qualify for the award.
+You are invited to recommend one mentor for the Thomas A. McMahon Mentoring Award by writing a statement of nomination explaining your relationship with your nominee and why s/he has distinguished herself/himself as an outstanding mentor.
+All faculty and staff involved in mentoring HST students are eligible for the award; an individual is not required to have a formal appointment in HST to qualify.

 2011 Sangeeta Bhatia, MD, PhD